 Unlike ESRI, this company is building drawing tools for various domains.
 AutoCAD Map 3D is the perfect example of this, where a large amount of geospatial data can be handled and manipulated.
 Most of the work belongs to 2D and 3D Map feature creation.
 Autodesk allows organizations to buy these products on a subscription basis with different pricing based on the features.
 They also make solutions for Engineering, Architecture, and industrial design purpose.

 3. ATLAS and Map-creator

 These are the proprietary tools developed by HERE maps.
 GIS analysts and technicians associated with this technology have only access to these tools.
 ATLAS is a desktop application that allows GUI based data manipulation.
 The edits are directly synced and integrated into the RDBMS.
 Map-creator is a web-based tool that is accessible to anyone around the globe.
 There is a community group that works on the edits based on the local information and imagery sources.
 The data which gets fed into the system is then analyzed and manipulated by GIS analysts, Developers, and Technicians.
 HERE maps believe in agile methodology while rolling out the maps to the consumers and partnered customers.

 Freeware like QGIS, gVSIG, Open Jump is perfect packages for students and startup organizations that are thinking to enter the world of GIS.
 While many of the freeware is considered to be used for solving basic to intermediate level problems, QGIS is unique and robust among all the freeware that competes along with the likes of ArcGIS.
 It also integrates with multiple software add-ins like Grass GIS for data manipulation and data integration.

 This is a guide to GIS Software.
-Here we discuss the Introduction to GIS Software and its working along with different types like Licensed Software, AutoCAD Map 3D, etc. You can also go through our suggested articles to learn more –
+Here we discuss the introduction to GIS software, working, and types respectively.
+You can also go through our suggested articles to learn more –